-Money trees (Pachira aquatica) also known as Guiana chestnut are one of the easiest and most elegant houseplants to grow with the glossy green leaves and braided trunks.
+Money trees (Pachira aquatica), also known as Guiana chestnut, are, in my experience, one of the easiest and most elegant houseplants to grow with their glossy green leaves and braided trunks.

 Here is a table summarizing the care requirements of money trees: